How Big Oil And Other Big Corporations Control Our Lives

 They may be ‘multi-national’ corporations, but their headquarters are here, making them USA companies first.
 One of them has the audacity to sell to overseas markets every drop of the oil drilled here, and sell to its USA customers oil they pay to have imported from elsewhere.
 What is wrong with that picture??
 Their actions are unconscionable, unethical, inexcusable, and need to be made illegal.
 However, given that Big Oil virtually owns our elected officials, that is unlikely to happen.

 And then everything crashed, and crashed hard.
-Prices for fuel continued to escalate, other costs followed, and round and round it went, faster and faster, spinning out of control like chess pawns on a turntable—as the speed revs up—more and more fly off into oblivion.
+Prices for fuel continued to escalate, other costs followed, and round and round it went, faster and faster, spinning out of control, and we, the majority, like chess pawns on a turntable; as the speed revs up, more and more of us fly off into oblivion.

 Another Full-Scale Depression!

-The government tried (and is still trying) to soft-pedal this as a “recession.”
-It is nothing of the sort.
-It is a full-scale depression, at least as bad, and probably worse than the stock market crash in 1929.
-The direct cause may be different, but the end results are the same.
+The government tried (and is still trying) to soft-pedal the crash of 2008 as a “recession.”
+It was nothing of the sort.
+It was a full-scale depression, at least as bad, and probably worse than the stock market crash in 1929.
+The direct cause may be different, but the end results were the same.
 People out of work; people losing their homes; people unable to afford food; people unable to afford even an apartment and becoming homeless.

 These very same news broadcasts will then turn around and report on the increased need at food banks and other charities.
 Does no one see the contradiction and the connection here?